Emerald2240/Hotel-Management-Web-API-with-NodeJs-and-MongoDB/readme.md

  ***

  ## Credits
 I had the assistance of many people whilst building the project; in the way of coding, design, testing, data entry and advice but most impactful of all were The Genesys Learnable Facilitators, Mentors and Tutors.
-I'm super grateful for the guidance and opportunity to develop and display my coding skills
+I'm super grateful for the guidance and opportunity to develop and display my coding skills.

 ## How to contribute
 If you find any part of the app you can improve, just fork the project, work on your own copy then send me a pull request, i reply as soon as possible.
 Do try to make the pull request as small as possible, that way its easier to read through them.